Everyone experiences times of loss, crisis, or particular need when extra pastoral support is helpful.

 For further details about Pastoral Care and Counselling please contact Dawn Lucas, the Pastoral Co-ordinator via the church office on 01306 743378

 I have two boys and am currently at home full-time, having spent 20 years working for the Metropolitan Police Service (mostly in senior Human Resources roles).
 I was trained in the ministry of listening by the Suzy Lamplugh Trust, and was a volunteer at 'Get Connected', a charity based at King's Cross Station, supporting runaway children arriving in the city.
-I have been a Christian since childhood and, following selection for ordination training this year, I will be starting at Theological College in September 2020.
+I have been a Christian since childhood and, started training as and Ordinand at Theological College in September 2020.
 It is my privilege to join the Pastoral Team as Coordinator.
 I have personally experienced the love and care of the team, having been prayerfully supported by a Pastoral Assistant throughout my husband's illness and death, and beyond.
 I have learnt not to doubt in the darkness, what I know to be true in the light.

 Two of the things I love to do are walking and travelling.
 I have had the great joy of travelling to many countries often to see friends or relations.